-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activity of the Pelham School District under programs of the federal government for the year ended June 30, 2015.
-The information in this Schedule is presented in accordance with the requirements of the Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activity of the Pelham School District under programs of the federal government for the year ended June 30, 2016.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the Pelham School District, it is not intended to and does not present the financial position, changes in net assets or cash flows of the Pelham School District.